cti-nts/keycloak-gsis-providers/README.md

 ## Installation

-**Quick**: Download the [latest release](https://github.com/cti-nts/keycloak-gsis-providers/releases/latest) jar from the Releases page.
+**Quick**: Download the [latest jar release](https://github.com/cti-nts/keycloak-gsis-providers/releases/latest) from the Releases page.
 Then deploy it into the `$KEYCLOAK_HOME/standalone/deployments/` directory.

 You will need a functional Keycloak deployment.
-You can read [Keycloak getting started guide](https://www.keycloak.org/docs/latest/getting_started/) for instructions on setting up a Keycloak instance.
+You can read the [Keycloak getting started guide](https://www.keycloak.org/docs/latest/getting_started/) for instructions on setting up a Keycloak instance.
 You can also [run Keycloak as a Docker Container](https://www.keycloak.org/getting-started/getting-started-docker), or deploy Keycloak on Kubernetes via [plain manifest](https://www.keycloak.org/getting-started/getting-started-kube) or using the [Keycloak Operator](https://www.keycloak.org/getting-started/getting-started-operator-kubernetes).

-After having set up your Keycloak, download [the latest Keycloak Gsis Providers release](https://github.com/cti-nts/keycloak-gsis-providers/releases/latest) jar and install it to your instance.
-See [Keycloak server installation documentation](https://www.keycloak.org/docs/latest/server_installation/index.html#distribution-directory-structure) for more information.
-You can also easily [deploy the extension through Operator Keycloak Manifest](https://www.keycloak.org/docs/latest/server_installation/index.html#_operator-extensions) if you are using the Keycloak Operator on Kubernetes.
+After having set up Keycloak, download [the latest Keycloak Gsis Providers release](https://github.com/cti-nts/keycloak-gsis-providers/releases/latest) jar and install it to your instance.
+See the [Keycloak server installation documentation](https://www.keycloak.org/docs/latest/server_installation/index.html#distribution-directory-structure) for more information.
+You can also easily [deploy the extension through the Operator Keycloak Manifest](https://www.keycloak.org/docs/latest/server_installation/index.html#_operator-extensions) if you are using the Keycloak Operator on Kubernetes.

-After successfully installing the extension the following options will be available through Identity Providers → Add Provider Keycloak administration console menu:
+After successfully installing the extension the following options will be available through "Identity Providers" → "Add Provider" Keycloak administration console menu:

 - GsisTaxisTest (TAXISnet testing)
 - GsisTaxis (TAXISnet production)